metsean/metsean.github.io/_posts/2019-7-8-Metsean.md

 ## Summary

-This project investigated the accuracy of the long range weather forecast. <!--more-->
+This project investigated the accuracy of the long range weather forecast.
+The data, results and analysis are publicly viewable at [www.metsean.xyz](http://www.metsean.xyz). <!--more-->

 ## Motivation